 Also note that waste avoidance is a valuable contribution to environmental protection.
 Repairing a device or passing it on to another user is an ecologically valuable alternative to disposal.
+For example, use the classified ads of Thomann GmbH.

 If your old device contains personal data, delete those data before disposing of it.